icme/cme252-optimization/notes.md

       explaining convex functions, sets, problems in lecture 2
 - with regression, can explain multiobjective problems
 - give examples with convex problem transformations
+- clean up SVM examples so less code is duplicated
+- but each problem into a function of its own: SVM, SpVC, SVC..

+# lecture ideas
+- multiclass SVM
+- max flow, multicommodity flow
+- optimal evacuation plan

 # homework
 - given list of spheres (point in R^n and radius), find a point in the intersection